bemasc/pseudorandom-ctls/draft-cpbs-pseudorandom-ctls.md

 ## Background

 Compact TLS {{!cTLS=I-D.draft-ietf-tls-ctls}} is a compact representation of TLS 1.3 (or later), intended for uses where compatibility with previous versions of TLS is not required.
 It defines a pre-configuration object called a "template" that contains a profile of the capabilities and behaviors of a TLS server, which is known to both client and server before they initiate a connection.
-The template allows both parties to omit information that is irrelevant or redundant, allowing secure connection setup while exchanging less information.
+The template allows both parties to omit information that is irrelevant or redundant, allowing a secure connection to be established while exchanging fewer bits on the wire.

 Every cTLS template potentially results in a distinct wire image, with important implications for user privacy and ossification risk.

-One interesting consequence of protocols with a nontrivial wire image is the risk of protocol confusion attacks.
+One interesting consequence of protocols with a nontrivial wire image [CP What does non-trivial mean here?
+What kinds of protocols have a non-trivial wire image?
+TLS?] is the risk of protocol confusion attacks.
 For example, in the NAT Slipstreaming attacks {{SLIPSTREAM}}, a web server causes a browser to send HTTP data that can be confused for another protocol (e.g. SIP) that is processed by a firewall.
 Because firewalls are typically focused on attacks arriving from outside the network, malicious payloads sent from a trusted client can trick some firewalls into disabling their own protections.

 ## Goal